 - Those that like the idea of a built-in timer to ensure that you brush for long enough.

 - People who would like to be kinder to the environment.
 When the bristles of these brushes splay, you replace the head, not the whole brush.

-- Can help give a clean mouth feeling faster and can improve the This could encourage people to brush more.
+- Can it help give a clean mouth feeling faster and can improve and encourage people to brush more?

 - Those with orthodontic apparatus.